LogoLogo

 type: container

-description: A Test action for integration testing the api after its been deployed
+description: Integration testing the api after its been deployed

 dependencies: [build.api, deploy.api]